Skip to main content

 Shared payload contracts

-Engineering, finance, and ops agree on payload shape and field assumptions before build starts.
+Engineering, finance, and ops review the same POST body, response shape, and field assumptions before anyone writes code.

 Webhooks rehearsed before launch

-Every request shape carries counterparty, amount, currency, references, and the close output finance teams need on the same record.
+Every request shape carries counterparty, amount, currency, provider references, and the close output finance needs on the same record.

-Retries, failed payouts, held records, and the support actions that resolve them are documented alongside the success path.
+Failed payouts, held records, retry logic, and the support actions that resolve each state are documented alongside the success path.

-Provider references, status history, fees, exception reasons, and ERP fields are mapped before scope freezes so finance signs off early.
+Provider references, status history, fees, exception reasons, and ERP fields are mapped early so finance signs off before build starts.

 Integration readiness